add-qwq/Mobile-Fixed-Bg-Fix/README.md

 ### Mobile-Fixed-Bg-Fix

-A lightweight JavaScript solution to fix the common issue of `background-attachment: fixed` misbehaving on mobile devices due to dynamic viewport changes caused by browser toolbar auto-hide/show functionality.
+A lightweight JavaScript solution to fix the common issue of background-attachment: fixed misbehaving on mobile devices due to dynamic viewport changes caused by browser toolbar auto-hide/show functionality.

 ### Problem Background

 Mobile browsers often adjust their viewport height dynamically as users scroll - when toolbars (address bar, navigation bar) automatically hide or show during scrolling, the viewport height changes abruptly.
-This behavior causes significant display issues for background images using `background-attachment: fixed`, including:
+This behavior causes significant display issues for background images using background-attachment: fixed, including:
 - Background image being cut off or stretched
 - Unexpected gaps appearing in the background
 - Jerky or inconsistent background positioning during scrolling